helenaferdy/helenaferdy.github.io/_posts/2024-07-16-cucm-webex-hub.md

 <br>

-Now on the Webex App, the user will have on option to register to phone service
+Now on the Webex App, the user will have an option to register to phone service

 ![x](/static/2024-07-16-cucm-webex-hub/12.png)

 <br>

-Fill in the CUCM details, wether its a Direct On-Premise Connection or through Expressway's Mobile Remote Access (MRA)
+Fill in the CUCM details, whether its a Direct On-Premise Connection or through Expressway's Mobile Remote Access (MRA)

 ![x](/static/2024-07-16-cucm-webex-hub/13.png)

 <br>

-Then login with the CUCM user, this doesn't have to have any correlations with the Webex User whatsoever
+Then login with the CUCM user, this doesn't have to have any correlations whatsoever with the Webex User

 ![x](/static/2024-07-16-cucm-webex-hub/14.png)